coleifer/vedis-python/README.md

 ![](http://media.charlesleifer.com/blog/photos/vedis-python.png)

-Python bindings for the Vedis embedded NoSQL database.
+Fast Python bindings for the Vedis embedded NoSQL database.
 Vedis is a fun, fast, embedded database modeled after Redis.

 [View the vedis-python documentation](http://vedis-python.readthedocs.org/).

-### Note

-The authors of Vedis, Symisc, have informed me that Vedis is no longer being developed actively.
-I would recommend using a different library like:

-* LevelDB
-* RocksDB
-* Kyotocabinet
-* BerkeleyDB
-* Redis
-* Ledisdb

 ### Features

 Vedis does lots of little things.

 [vedis homepage](http://vedis.symisc.net/) and [license](http://vedis.symisc.net/licensing.html).
 If you like Vedis, you might also want to check out [UnQLite](http://unqlite.org/), an embedded key/value database and JSON document store (python bindings: [unqlite-python](http://unqlite-python.readthedocs.org/)).

+The previous version of `vedis-python` utilized `ctypes` to wrap the Vedis C library.
+By switching to Cython, operations are an order of magnitude faster.

 Installation
 ------------